 Intermediate grades of silicon metal are used in the manufacture of silicones which are synthetic polymers used in a wide variety of applications serving the construction, personal care, automotive and medical supply industries.

 The highest grades of silicon metal are the primary input into the manufacture of polysilicon, as well as solar grade silicon.
 Polysilicon is an essential material in the production of both semiconductors (for integrated circuits) for the electronics industry and photovoltaic cells for the manufacture of solar panels.
-High grade silicon metal is being extensively researched as an input into battery anodes for EV and grid storage technology.
+Silicon metal is the most common semiconductor material used in solar cells today, representing approximately 95% of modules sold.